instadw/instadwell-blog/_posts/2026-1-19-north-campus-pg-guide-hudson-lane-vs-vijay-nagar-vs-gtb-nagar.md

 Living here means you are in the heart of the action.
 You are steps away from Big Yellow Door (BYD), Rico’s, and Mama’s Buoi.

--   The Pros: You live in the best-constructed buildings with lifts (rare for a North Campus PG).
+-   **The Pros**: You live in the best constructed buildings with lifts (rare for a North Campus PG).
 It’s safe, well-lit, and usually has power backup.

--   The Cons:
+    **The Cons**

 -   Noise: If your room faces the main road, the cafe music and crowd noise on weekends can be a nightmare during exam week.

 -   Cost: You are paying a premium for the address.

-Browse verified PGs in Hudson Lane
+Browse [verified](https://blog.instadwell.com/affordable-student-housing-in-india-find-verified-rooms-near-you) PGs in Hudson Lane

 ----------

 ## Zone 2: Vijay Nagar (The Walk-to-College Hub)

 This is where the majority of DU lives.
-It’s a dense maze of student housing and the top choice for students searching for a PG near SRCC or a PG near Hindu College.
+It’s a dense maze of student housing and the top choice for students searching for a PG near SRCC or a PG near [Hindu College](https://hinducollege.ac.in/).

 -   The Commute Hack: You don’t need the Metro.
 You can arguably walk to college.

--   Searching for a PG near Hansraj College?
+-   Searching for a PG near [Hansraj College](https://instadwell.com/search?lat=28.6806755&lng=77.2096174&location=Hansraj%20College%2C%20Delhi%2C%20110007%2C%20India&city=Delhi&country=India)?
 It's a 15-minute walk.

 -   Need a PG near Miranda House?
 It's just a short rickshaw ride away.